chahatsagarmain/chahatsagarmain/README.md

 ## 💬 Let’s Connect
 - Email: chahatsagar2003@gmail.com
-- Open to DM/discussion on GitHub for collaboration, mentorship or research questions
+- Open to DM/discussion on GitHub for collaboration.

----

-> “Stay curious”
-> — Chahat Sagar

 ---